mufpga/MicroFPGA-compatibility/README.md

-Important: The Mojo FPGA have unfortunately been discontinued.
-Their successors are based on a slightly different architecture and we are working on adapting the code for the new generation (Au FPGA board, Alchitry).
+## :warning: Important: The Mojo FPGA has unfortunately been discontinued.
+Their successors are based on a slightly different architecture and we are working on adapting the code for the new generation.

 # MicroMojo